 Imagine you’re entering 9th grade, transitioning to a new school and interacting with new people.
 You’ve made plans all summer with your close friend from middle school – comparing schedules, talking about where you’ll eat lunch.
 Once school starts, your friend starts hanging out with a different group of people and doesn’t seem to have time for you anymore.
 Maybe you and your friend stop talking as much and eventually just drift apart.
 Or maybe your friend actively rejects you.
 You’re getting the message that you’re “too uncool”, “too easy to leave.”

 You’re in 11th grade.
 You’ve gotten the hang of your high school schedule.
 And you’re very aware of how every action and decision is judged by your peers.
-Sometimes in person, sometimes online.
-Sometimes even for things you didn’t actually do or say.
-You feel like whatever choices you make, you’re going to be “too much” of something – “too conservative”, “too slutty”, “too
+Sometimes the judgement is in person, sometimes online.
+Sometimes you’re judged even for things you didn’t actually do or say.
+You feel like whatever choices you make, you’re going to be “too much” of something – “too conservative”, “too slutty”, “too smart”, “too unconventional.”
+It’s hard to figure out who you actually are when there is so much awareness of all the possible judgements.

 Messages from School

 Imagine you’re heading into 8th grade after summer break.
 A break where you grew 3″ and you’re still feeling a little discombobulated with this growing body of yours.
 Your first day, the principal pulls you aside to remind you of the dress code and point out that your shorts are not longer than where your fingertips can reach.
-This might send the message that you’re “too revealing” or “too disobedient.”
+This might send the message that you’re “too immodest” or “too disobedient.”

 You’re excited that your class is finally discussing a topic that gets you excited.
 You speak up during the discussion, sharing your thoughts, but the teacher makes a comment about how little understanding and experience you have as a teenager.
 You interpret that as saying you’re “too young” or “too naive” and stop speaking up in groups.